bablokb/ediplug/README.md

 Copy the directory `src/ediplug` to a directory which is on your python search path for packages (something like `/usr/local/lib/python2.7/site-packages`).

+To test the installation and that all necessary packages are available, run

+    src/samples/testinstall.py

 In your code, use

     from ediplug import *